AthemIO/SwiftUSD/README.md

 ## Architecture

-SwiftOpenUSD uses a three-layer architecture that provides performance and safety:
+SwiftUSD uses a three-layer architecture that provides performance and safety:

 ```
 ┌─────────────────────────────────────────────────────────────────────┐
 │                         Your Application                             │
-│                      import SwiftOpenUSD                                  │
+│                      import SwiftUSD                                  │
 └───────────────────────────────┬─────────────────────────────────────┘
                                 │
 ┌───────────────────────────────▼─────────────────────────────────────┐